-Estimation of carbon stocks of wetland soils (CP-S)
+Estimation of carbon stocks in the soil organic carbon pool (CP-S)

 I. SCOPE, APPLICABILITY AND PARAMETERS

 Scope

 This module allows for estimation of soil carbon stocks for the baseline and project cases.
 Uncertainty of estimates is treated in module X-UNC.
 Identification of baseline land-uses is treated in modules BL-WR, BL-WR-WL, BL-WR-HM, and BL-WR-HM-WL.